 Writer Bixby claimed that director Cahn rewrote his more elaborate original script to bring the price tag below $100,000 dollars.
 The finished film takes place on a few nondescript sets, a beach, and the exterior of the Griffith Observatory, which not very convincingly stands in for an Italian research museum.
 A ponderous narration informs us about Quintillus, an Etruscan gladiator killed in the Biblical-era eruption of Mt.
 Vesuvius (Bob Bryant).
 His petrified corpse is unearthed in an archeological dig.
 Brought to the museum, it proceeds to come to life and murder various individuals, beginning with an unlucky truck driver.
 It is determined that Quintillus has been reanimated by the radioactive dirt in which he was entombed.
 While researcher Dr. Paul Mallon (Richard Anderson) debates the mystery, Mallon’s artist girlfriend Tina Enright (Elaine Edwards) falls under the influence of the stone figure’s magic spell.
 As it turns out, Tina is the reincarnation of Quintillus’ great love from long ago.
 The stone monster eventually seizes Tina and carries her off.
 Dr. Mallon realizes that Quintillus thinks the eruption is still happening, and is trying to take Tina to the safety of the ocean.

-Before dismissing this narrative as a crazy hodgepodge, we have to admit that it has all the necessary ingredients to motivate a potentially interesting monster movie.
+Before dismissing this narrative as a crazy hodgepodge, we need to admit that it has all the necessary ingredients to motivate a potentially interesting monster movie.
 Quintillus is a pasty white, face-challenged artifact with a one-track mind, controlled by the magic of an ancient amulet and a surviving spark of romance.
 The reincarnated love angle is borrowed from various Mummy stories and the superb original Karloff version, but it does lend the monster a better-than-usual reason for carting the heroine around.
 I hope Bob Bryant had a strong back, for publicity stills, the trailer, and UA’s crude 2-color poster all emphasize the same carry-the-girl graphic.
-The film’s ending communicates a fairly original macabre irony; I remember fellow horror enthusiast Susan Turner once explaining to me that Curse was especially popular with female monster fans.
+The film’s ending communicates a fairly original macabre irony; I remember fellow horror enthusiast Susan Turner once explaining to me that Curse was especially popular with female monster fans (Actually, she said, ‘the girls’).
 Although it’s not a big secret, I won’t detail the ending for purposes of spoilers.
 It’s actually the one clever thing in the whole movie.

 Farfetched fantasy – sci fi epics need careful handling to succeed: an eloquent script, appropriate actors, expressive lighting.
-Sightings of the stone monster should be carefully rationed, and his every appearance needs to be a new scare.
+Sightings of the stone monster should be carefully rationed, as his every appearance needs to be a new scare.

 Charles Gemora’s blank-faced monster costume has a face that looks like the dark side of the moon.
 More creative lighting could easily have made it much more scary.
 Inside the monster suit, Bob Bryant does his best to move in a rigid fashion, even when his plaster-like skin wrinkles and stretches.